ArnoldYing/arnoldying.github.io/_posts/2020-02-21-assignment-scheduler.md

 ## What we learned
 We learned a great deal about plugin development and database polling, which we hope will lead us down the path of further improvement as we continue learning continuously.

-## What's next for Scheduler Saint
+## What's next for Assignment Scheduler
 We are looking at adding functionality to show empty rooms for studying based on when courses take place.
 Additionally, we are looking at using the Natural Language API from Google Cloud to interpret assignment descriptions to create a rubric of deliverables based on their overall salience to the document.